vAndrewKarma/Typescript-Express-StarterKit/README.md

 - [ ] Improve the Docker Workflow
 - [ ] Implement Kubernetes
 - [ ] Implement CI/CD PipeLine
+- [ ] Implement a Database
+- [ ] Implement the database in Github Actions
 - [ ] Optimize the performance and make the app scalable
 - [X] Investigate and fix any known issues or bugs
 - [ ] Consider adding additional features or integrations to enhance the functionality